Skip to main content

 \begin{equation*} \text{Left Side } = \vec F_1 + \vec F_2 + \cdots + \vec F_N = \vec F_{\text{net}}^{\text{ext}} + \vec F_{\text{net}}^{\text{int}} \end{equation*}

-By Newton's third law, internal forces, say by part 1 on 2 and by part 2 on 1 come in pairs whose sum is zero.
-Therefore,
+In this expression, internal forces, say by part 1 on 2 and by part 2 on 1 come in pairs, which by Newton’s third law must sum to zero.
+Therefore, we will have

 \begin{equation*} \vec F_{\text{net}}^{\text{int}} = 0. \end{equation*}